AnVuGia/DatabaseApplication/README.md

 ### Installation

-1. Clone the repository
-2. Change to the project directory
+1. Open the project with visual studio
-3. Install dependencies
+2. Install dependencies
-4. run the init.sql file in the database folder in MySqlWorkBench
+3. run the init.sql file in the database folder in MySqlWorkBench
-5. npm start to run the server for sequelize to generate the tables
+4. npm start to run the server for sequelize to generate the tables
-6. run the function.sql file in the database folder in MySqlWorkBench
+5. run the function.sql file in the database folder in MySqlWorkBench
-7. run the auth.sql file in the database folder in MysqlWorkBench
+6. run the auth.sql file in the database folder in MysqlWorkBench
-8. run the index.sql file in the database folder in MysqlWorkBench
+7. run the index.sql file in the database folder in MysqlWorkBench
-9. go to localhost:3000
+8. go to localhost:3000
-10. Admin username: admin123 password: password123
+9. Admin username: admin123 password: password123
-11. For testing purpose in a new device, it is recomend to go from order admin -> seller -> customer
+10. For testing purpose in a new device, it is recomend to go from order admin -> seller -> customer

 ### Error Handling